HEnquist/camilladsp/README.md

 * FastAsync
 * BalancedAsync
 * AccurateAsync
+* LinearPoly
+* CubicPoly
+* QuinticPoly
+* SepticPoly

+### Asynchronous resampling with anti-aliasing
 The "BalancedAsync" preset is the best choice in most cases, if an asynchronous resampler is needed.
 It provides good resampling quality with a noise threshold in the range of -150 dB along with reasonable CPU usage.
 As -150 dB is way beyond the resolution limit of even the best commercial DACs, this preset is thus sufficient for all audio use.
 The "FastAsync" preset is faster but have a little more high-frequency roll-off and give a bit higher resampling artefacts.
 The "AccurateAsync" preset provide the highest quality result, with all resampling artefacts below -200dB, at the expense of higher CPU usage.
 There is also a "FreeAsync" mode as well where all parameters can be set freely.
 The configuration is specified like this: